Vonage/vivid/docs/vivid-overlay-lifecycle.md

 One may consume a single component, like `vwc-button`.
 Another use might be to init a common context via `vvd-context` service to style a common HTML native semantics like `H1`, `p` etc.

-Any of those involves internal mechanics initialization, like fetching __fonts__ for typography or initialising __schemes__ for a theming / scheme management.
+Any of those involves internal mechanics initialization: fetching __fonts__ for typography, initializing __schemes__ for a theming / scheme management etc.
 We call those __vivid core__.

-Obviously, there is a lifecycle here.
+There is a lifecycle here.
 We've designed Vivid overlay lifecycle to be selfcontained, agnostic to other contexts and to not interfere nor require alignment to the existing application lifecycle or any other framework in place.

+ __vivid core__ initialization may go 2 main paths:
+- __auto-init__: this is the default behaviour, Vivid will auto init itself upon the first usage unless specified otherwise
+- __manual__: see below how to configure Vivid this way and when to use it

 # Readiness hook